shinyquagsire23/DesktopAdventures/README.md

 ### About

 DesktopAdventures is a recreation of the Desktop Adventures engine used in *Indianna Jones and his Desktop Adventures* and *Yoda Stories* games, licensed under LGPLv2.
-It currently supports *nix, 3DS, and Wii U, with support for Windows and OS X currently not tested.
+It currently supports OS X, *nix, 3DS, and Wii U, with support for Windows currently not tested.
 The end goal of this project is to provide a free and open source implementation of the Desktop Adventures engine so that these games can be playable on modern platforms and preserved for future generations.

 ### Platforms